Akhura/Vertex-Color-Tools/README.md

 # Vertex-Color-Tool-for-Edit-Mode
-Tool for convenient assigning vertex colors mesh faces
+Tool for convenient assigning vertex colors to mesh faces

 This simple tool allows assigning vertex color and alpha values to selected faces directly in Edit Mode.
 Works in blender 2.80+